Pros and cons of different robotics solutions for order fulfillment

 image credit: Zebra.com

-In directed picking, humans remove items directly from pallets or storage shelves and place them onto autonomous mobile robots.
-The AMRs move around the warehouse from one pick location to the next until the order is fully picked.
-This reduces travel distances for human pickers and increases their productivity.
+Mobile robots guide human pickers to remove items directly from pallets or storage shelves and place them onto autonomous mobile robots.
+The AMRs then move through the warehouse from one pick location to the next until the order is complete.
+This reduces travel distances for human pickers and increases labor productivity.

 Pros:

-• Flexibility: directed picking AMRs do not require any changes to the warehouse since humans continue picking directly from pallets or storage shelves (unlike other automated fulfillment systems which use totes for storage).
-This means directed picking robots are simple to install and can be easily reconfigured in case of changes to the warehouse.
+• Flexibility: Directed picking AMRs require minimal changes to the warehouse because human pickers continue picking directly from pallets or storage shelves, unlike other automated fulfillment systems that require totes for storage.
+This makes directed picking robots simple to install and easy to reconfigure when warehouse layouts or workflows change.

-• Low cost: directed picking AMRs typically cost less than other forms of automation.
-They do not need totes or specialty shelving.
-In addition, they require fewer robots because they move from one pick location directly to the next, instead of having to go back and forth to picking stations like Goods-to-Person systems.
+• Low cost: These types of AMRs typically cost less than other forms of automation because they do not require totes or specialized shelving.
+They also require fewer robots, since they move directly from one pick location to the next rather than traveling back and forth to picking stations like goods-to-person systems.

 Cons:

-• Does not automate replenishment: unlike other automated fulfillment systems, directed picking AMRs do not automate putaway and still require humans to replenish storage.
+• Replenishment is still manual: Unlike other automated fulfillment systems, directed picking AMRs do not automate putaway and still require humans to replenish inventory into storage.

-• No improvement in density: directed picking systems do not increase density compared to manual picking.
-Human pickers still need to operate inside the storage area and pick directly from the shelves, which limits how high the shelves and how narrow the aisles can be.
+• No improvement in density: Directed picking AMRs do not improve storage density compared with manual picking.
+Human pickers still need to operate within the storage area and pick directly from shelves, which limits how high shelves can go and how narrow each aisle can be.

 About Brightpick